-In experiment the material for present study comprised A line × tester set of 66 hybrids (F1s) was derived by crossing 22 lines (female) with three higher yielding testers (male) viz.,Narendra Usae-3, NDR 359 and CSR 36.
+In the experiment the material for present study comprised A line × tester set of 66 hybrids (F1s) was derived by crossing 22 lines (female) with three higher yielding testers (male) viz.,Narendra Usae-3, NDR 359 and CSR 36.
 The twenty two lines are NDRK 50032, Narendra Usar 2009, NDRK 50005, Narendra Usar 2008, Narendra Usar 2, IR 45427-2B-2-2B-1-1, IR 66946-3R-178-1-1 (FL 478), AGAMI MI, AT 401, NDRK 50006, IR 74095 AC 5, Kashturi Chandauli, Deepak, CSR 10, Moti Gold, Improved Pusa Basmati 1, Pusa Sugandha 4, Pusa 1121, Jaya, Sugandha 3, Sarjoo 52 and Narendra 6093.
 The experiments were conducted at Research Farm of Genetics and Plant Breeding, Narendra Deva University of Agriculture & Technology, Kumarganj, Ayodhya (U.P.) during Kharif, 2014.
 The material was sown in Randomized Block Design with three replications.
 Observations were recorded on 12 characters viz., days to 50% flowering, flag leaf area (cm), plant height (cm), panicle bearing tillers per plant, panicle length (cm), spikelets per panicle, spikelet fertility (%),biological yield per plant (g), harvest index (%),L:B ratio, 1000-grain weight (g), and grain yield per plant.
 The data on different characters were utilized for the analysis of estimation of heterosis over better parent (heterobeltiosis) and standard heterosis (standard varieties, SV1 = Narendra Usar Dhan 3; SV2 = Arize 6444), following Fonseca and Patterson, (1968).

 Results and Discussion:

 Analysis of variance revealed highly significant differences for yield and its contributing components (Table 2).
 A wide range of variation in the estimates of heterobeltiosis and standard heterosis in positive and negative directions was observed for grain yield per plant (Table 1).
-The nature and magnitude of heterosis as well as direction of heterosis over batter parent and standerd variety seemed defer for different traits in various produced cross combinations.
+The nature and magnitude of heterosis, as well as direction of heterosis over batter parent and standerd variety, seemed to defer for different traits in various produced cross combinations.
 Days to 50% flowering has great significance in crop productivity and cropping system.
 For days to 50% flowering negative heterosis is desirable, because this will cause the hybrids to mature earlier as compare to its parents, thereby increasing their productivity per days and per unit area.
-Majority of the hybrids (30), (21) and (0) exhibited significant negative heterosis over BP, SV1 (Narendra Usar Dhan 3) and SV2 (Arize 6444) with mean heterosis of -0.76, -0.03 and 0.34 per cent respectively.
+The majority of the hybrids (30), (21) and (0) exhibited significant negative heterosis over BP, SV1 (Narendra Usar Dhan 3) and SV2 (Arize 6444) with mean heterosis of -0.76, -0.03 and 0.34 per cent respectively.
 Five crosses for 50 % flowering showed significantly desirable superiority over BP, SV1 and SV2 for earliness.
 These results are in agreement with those of other workers (Vema et al,.
 2002 and 2004).
 The early maturing hybrids in rice might be much useful for commercial point of view as the produce more grain yield per days and fit well in multiple cropping systems for irrigated rice (Verma at el,.
 2002).
 More no of productive tillers per plant is generally associated with higher productivity.
-In this investigation the most desirable cross combinations were 39.39% BP; 74.24% over SV1 and 0% over SV2.
+In this investigation, the most desirable cross combinations were 39.39% BP; 74.24% over SV1 and 0% over SV2.
 Out of 66 hybrids tested, 57, 62 and 8 crosses expressed significantly positive heterosis over BP, SV1 and SV2 respectively, for spikelets per panicle.
 In general, the hybrids with greater yield also expressed high magnitude of heterosis for these traits except in a few Sugandh 3 x Narendra Usar 3, Sugandha 3 x NDR 359 and Narendra 9093 x NDR 359 similar results have been reported by (Verma at el,.
 2002, 2004 and Archana at el,.
 2017).